-Preparation Tips and Rules to Solve Spotting Errors Questions: Spotting error is one of the most important and scoring subjects in English section Spotting error is one of the most important and scoring subjects in English section of major Bank exams such as IBPS, SBI, RBI etc as well as SSC recruitment exams.
+Preparation Tips and Rules to Solve Spotting Errors Questions: Spotting error is one of the most important and scoring subjects in English section Spotting error is one of the most important and scoring subjects in English section of major Bank exams such as IBPS, SBI, RBI etc. as well as SSC recruitment exams.
+It is also beneficial for technical exams.
+You can check your technical exam preparation with MCQs from Examlabs.com.
 In order to excel in this particular subject, you need to be proficient in English grammar.

 In spotting the errors, you are presented with a paragraph/sentence containing certain errors which you need to rectify.
 Usually, these errors are related to parts of speech, genders, infinitives, participles, the form of tenses, use of articles etc. Hence, you need to be well acquainted with all the rules of grammar to solve spotting errors questions.